gullah26/Gem-master/README.md

 ### Media

--   The hero image is from the free stock image library [Pexels](https://pexels.com/).
--   The product pictures came from Amazon [Amazon](https://amazon.co.uk/).
+-   The product images was taken from Kaggle [Kaggle](https://Kaggle.com/).
+-   The Carousel and Hero images were taken from Pexels [Pexels](https://pexels.com/).

 ### Acknowledgements

--   A major part of the logic and web application structure used in the Euser project is from a Code Institute tutorial that can be found in this [GitHub repository](https://github.com/ckz8780/boutique_ado_v1).

-- My Family for testing the site and giving feedback on different devices.

 - Code Institute slack channel for porviding further information and support.

 - My friend and collegue Beatriz Amorim for supporting me and providing me feedback.

+-   A major part of the logic and web application structure used in the Euser project is from a Code Institute tutorial that can be found in this [GitHub repository](https://github.com/ckz8780/boutique_ado_v1).

 [Back to contents](#table-of-contents)